Canine Brain Tumor Research

 Investigators: G. Elizabeth Pluhar, DVM, PhD

-Eligible cases: Dogs with glioma or meningioma, as seen on MRI
+Eligible cases: Dogs with meningioma, as seen on MRI

 The goal of the Canine Brain Tumor Clinical Trial Program is to offer cutting edge therapy to dogs intended to preserve quality of life and improve long-term survival rates.
 Additionally, we will use the information gained from treating dogs to design similar treatments for people with brain tumors.
 The majority of the cost associated with these experimental brain tumor therapies is paid for by grants from foundation and government agencies including the Children’s Cancer Research Fund, the Randy Shaver Cancer Research and Community Fund, the National Institutes of Health, the American Cancer Society, and the American Brain Tumor Association.